luxmargos/compose-cat/README.md

 ## How It Works

-1. Read CLI options, including profiles, project name, and prefix overrides.
+1. Read CLI options, including profiles, project name, prefix overrides, and dotenv preferences.
-2. Determine the environment variable prefix from `--cmp-prefix` or `COMPOSE_CAT_PREFIX` (default: `CMPCAT_`).
+2. Determine the environment variable prefix from `--cmp-prefix` or `CMPCAT_ARG_PREFIX` (default: `CMPCAT_`).
-3. Determine the dotenv prefix from `--cmp-dotenv-prefix` or `COMPOSE_CAT_DOTENV_PREFIX` (default: `.env`).
+3. Determine the dotenv prefix from `--cmp-dotenv-prefix` or `CMPCAT_ARG_DOTENV_PREFIX` (default: `.env`).
-4. Load dotenv files: `.env`, `.env.local`, and for each CLI profile: `.env.<PROFILE>`, `.env.<PROFILE>.local`.
+4. Load base dotenv files (`.env`, `.env.local`).
+If profile-based detection is enabled, also load `.env.<PROFILE>` and `.env.<PROFILE>.local` for each CLI profile.
 5. Detect the compose binary from `CMPCAT_COMPOSE_BIN` (if set) or probe defaults; override the order with `--cmp-bin`.
+6. Prime `COMPOSE_*` environment variables with any values discovered in dotenv files.
-6. Build the compose command: add `--env-file` flags, `--profile` flags, and `-p/--project-name` when provided.
+7. Build the compose command: add `--env-file` flags, `--profile` flags, and `-p/--project-name` when provided.
-7. Run matching pre-hooks.
+8. Run matching pre-hooks.
-8. Execute the compose command and capture its exit code.
+9. Execute the compose command and capture its exit code.
-9. Run matching post-hooks and exit with the final status code.
+10. Run matching post-hooks and exit with the final status code.

 ## Special Flow for Cleanup Commands